NoInk02/Flipr_hackathon/README.md

 ## Files description

 - **`company_data.pdf`**
   Contains dummy data of a delivery company

+- **`final_customer_chatbot`**
+  Contains the file that implement just the chatbot for customer use.
+Run the test_chatbot.py and the output will look similar to files present in chat sessions folder.

+  - **`agent_chatbot`**
+  Contains the file that implement just the chatbot for agent use.
+Run the test_chat.py and the output will look similar to files present in chat sessions folder.

 ---